-Definition: This data element counts the number of parked and working vehicles involved in the crash.
+Definition: This data element is a count of the number of parked and working vehicles involved in the crash.

-Additional Information: This data element is the count of all vehicles in the Parkwork data file and is the count where "Unit Type" is in (2, 3 or 4).
+Additional Information: This data element is derived as the count of all vehicles in the crash where "Unit Type" is in (2, 3 or 4).
+It is the number of records in the Parkwork data file.